pmongeon/CAIS2025/content/venue.md

 ## Getting to the Venue

 Dalhousie’s Studley campus is conveniently located near public transportation options, making it easy for attendees to reach the venue from various parts of the city.
 Airport: Halifax Stanfield International Airport is located 30 minutes outside of the city.
-See this page for helpful tips for getting to Halifax from the airport by bus, taxi, or car: [https://www.dal.ca/campus_life/orientation/helpful-tips/getting-to-Halifax.html]
+See [this page](https://www.dal.ca/campus_life/orientation/helpful-tips/getting-to-Halifax.html) for helpful tips for getting to Halifax from the airport by bus, taxi, or car.

 ## Accommodations